A Simple Receiver Protection Device

 The design is simplicity itself, but there are a couple of notes about part selection.
 My preferred diode for protection purposes is the Schottky.
 Because of the way Schottky diodes are constructed, they have essentially zero switching and recovery time.
 This means that their ability to shunt excessive voltage comes with very little overshoot, and they can be operated into the VHF range, if needed.

 The diodes I use are very inexpensive parts in the 1N5817 family.
 These have maximum working voltages in the range of 20V to 40V, a VF in the range of 0.3 to 0.9V, and an average current capacity of 1A.
 In a 50Ω or high-impedance recieve antenna system, these should be more than adequate for protection against power levels common in the Amateur service.
-They can also be readily obtained for less than $0.10 each in small quantities.
+They can also be readily obtained for around $0.20 (in 2024) each in small quantities.

 E.g., in a typical stack of four diodes per leg (eight diodes total), in a clipper device using 1N5817 diodes with VF of 0.32V, the point where the device starts to clip signals is 0.32V x 4 diodes = 1.28V.
 In a 50Ω system, that corresponds to a signal level of about 33dBm, give or take variation in the diodes.
 If a higher or lower clipping level is desired, the chain of diodes in each leg should be longer or shorter, respectively.
 Alternatively, diodes with higher or lower VF can also be selected to set the clipping point as desired.